A Parallel General Purpose Multi-Objective Optimization Framework, with Application to Beam Dynamics: MULTI-OBJECTIVE OPTIMIZATION

 \section{MULTI-OBJECTIVE OPTIMIZATION}

 Optimization problems deal with finding one or more feasible solutions corresponding to extreme values of objectives.
-If more than one objective is present in the optimization problem we call this a multi-objective optimization problem (MOOP).
+If more than one objective is present in the optimization problem this is called a multi-objective optimization problem (MOOP).
 A MOOP is defined as